MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-specify-how-to-handle-external-files-and-automation-objects.md

  When ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]--> is required to run an automation object, you are presented with a dialog box.
 You can decide whether that type of object should always or never be able to run.

- You can cancel your decisions for handling files and automation objects by opening the **Reset User\-Specified Settings** window from your Role Center.
+ You can cancel your decisions for handling files and automation objects by opening the **Reset User-Specified Settings** window from your Role Center.
 For more information, see [How to: Cancel Basic UI Changes and File Handling Decisions](../SetupAndAdministration/how-to-cancel-basic-ui-changes-and-file-handling-decisions.md).

 ### To specify how to handle external files